winstonjay/digitalcitizens/_posts/2018-04-20-data-politics-and-democracy-part-3.md

 ## Analysis
 ### Article Keywords

 **Manually generated**

 Looking at the human generated keywords tells about not only about the articles but also the internal practices of the organisation.
 Though through being query the terms, `Cambridge Analytica` and `Facebook` naturally top the chart, most of the top items are meta keywords that describe overarching collections of content like `Technology` or `UK news`.
 The categorisation of news types geographically can tell us more about the priorities of the content producers (eg: ‘US news’).
 This can be described here as *UK news* `>` *World news* `>` *US news*.
 Because of this, although the US 2016 elections where a key part of the topic, we are more likely to British issue like Brexit reflected.

 <img src="{{ static_path }}/tags.png">
 <figcaption> <strong>Figure 1:</strong> Guardian Keywords tagged by Organisation.</figcaption>

 With knowledge of what this data concerns we could use these tags to inversely query content over a longer period within the paper.
 Possible topics of interest can be listed as, `Data protection`, `privacy`, `social media`.
 Seeing how these topics have evolved over time might be an interesting line to follow in establishing the publishing patterns.
-**TODO**: maybe evaluate time-series data.
+This will be disc

 **RAKE results**

 Comparing the RAKE key phrases with the human generated ones, the differences in style are apparent.
 The human keywords provide quite clear and considered meta data whose core function it to group content systematically.
 Here, though following qualitatively similar topics, we finding structure in the natural language of the news reporters.
 For such a simple approach, it does appear to give good results.
 One noticeable caveat its failure to capture single word key phrases well – questionably `Brexit` is missing here.
 We can see also the tendency for it to be greedy and present longer phrases such as `50m Facebook profiles` over more simply `Facebook`.

 <img src="{{ static_path }}/rakekw.png">